 North Chinese Leopard

-These leopards are native to China, but they are the most geographically widespread of all the cats.
+These leopards are native to China (Also check out Animals Native To China), but they are the most geographically widespread of all the cats.

 They’re of a similar size to the Amur leopard, but the coat of a North Chinese leopard is much darker and more orangish.